-Prince Edward County was created in 1754, from Amelia County.
-The county was named after Prince Edward Augustus, son of Frederick, Prince of Wales.
-Frederick was the eldest son of King George II, but when he died before his father did, the crown passed to his brother, who became King George III and reigned infamously, throughout the Revolutionary War.
+Prince Edward County was created in 1753, from Amelia County.
+The county was named after Prince Edward Augustus, fourth son and fifth child of King George III who reigned infamously throughout the Revolutionary War.

-The original county seat was in the village of Worsham where the original County Clerks office still stands.
+The original county seat was in the village of Worsham where the original Clerk of Court office still stands.
 In 1871, the county seat was moved to Farmville, Virgina which was formed in 1798.

 In the 1850's a railroad, known as South Side Railroad, was built between the cities of Lynchburg and Petersburg passing through Farmville, Burkeville and Pamplin City.
 This route was subsidized by a contribution from the Town of Farmville and required an expensive crossing of the Appomattox River.

 This crossing became known as the High Bridge which went on to be heavily damaged during the final days of the Civil War.
 Confederate General Robert E. Lee was retreating from Petersburg towards Appomattox Courthouse for the final surrender to Union General Ulysses S. Grant in April 1865 when the Battle of High Bridge was fought.